wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 3.3.8 =
+= 3.4.0 =
-3.3 series includes **Widget Testing** and **Headline Testing**.
-It also boosts the overall performance, reducing your server's load and making things faster and more reliable.
+3.4 series includes **Menu Testing**, new conversion actions, and several improvements that make the creation and management of experiments much easier.